VANDAL/prism/README.md

 ## What is it?

 Uses a straight-forward intermediate representation (IR) for system architecture and application behavior studies.
-Sigil2 provides the *dynamic* behavior of an application with 4 event primitives:
+Prism provides the *dynamic* behavior of an application with 4 event primitives:
 * **Compute** - IOPs & FLOPs
 * **Memory** - data access
 * **Synchronization** - task-level create, join, sync, et al
 * **Context** - markers for basic blocks, subroutines, instructions, etc
 * Control Flow support is pending community demand

-Each event has specific attributes that are accessible via the Sigil2 API
+Each event has specific attributes that are accessible via the Prism API

 ## Example Usage
 * Valgrind is the *default* frontend for generating events, if no option is specified
 * [SynchroTraceGen](http://vlsi.ece.drexel.edu/index.php?title=SynchroTrace) backend processing events into a special event trace

-`$ bin/sigil2 --backend=stgen --executable=./myprogram -with --args`
+`$ bin/prism --backend=stgen --executable=./myprogram -with --args`

-Users supply at least 2 arguments to Sigil2:
+Users supply at least 2 arguments to Prism:
 * the backend analysis tool used to process events
 * the application